davidmalcolm/texi2rst/output/_build/html/_sources/options-to-control-diagnostic-messages-formatting.txt

   Only meaningful in line-wrapping mode.
-Instructs the diagnostic messages reporter to emit source location information once; that is, in case the message is too long to fit on a single physical line and has to be wrapped, the source location wont be emitted (as prefix) again, over and over, in subsequent continuation lines.
+Instructs the diagnostic messages reporter to emit source location information once; that is, in case the message is too long to fit on a single physical line and has to be wrapped, the source location won't be emitted (as prefix) again, over and over, in subsequent continuation lines.
 This is the default behavior.